petrvanblokland/DesignDesignSpace/DDS-home.md

 After finishing [Coding simple scripted tools](#coding-simple-scripted-tools), it is time to concentrate more on the user interface.
 If scripts are used by other designers than yourself, it is more user-friendly to offer a window with checkboxes and buttons, than altering the options directly in the code.

+Once a project grows larger, it may become necessary to get other developers involved.
+This workshop addresses the use of Github for version management.

 * Set up your existing (type design) projects as a Github repository, so you can share changes and updates with the other designers, who work on the same project;
 * Add tests inside your sources to ensure the validity of the code;
 * Write scripts that generate automated manuals from the projects that you made.